Tax avoidance is a big problem in the finance sector.

 It has an extensive ethical investment policy, going beyond ‘negative’ screening and only investing in businesses and charities that it judges to be of social or ecological benefit.
 In 2016, its largest lending categories were renewable energy (24% of total lending), private loans (14%) and healthcare (13%).

-Triodos is a young Dutch bank, founded in 1980.
+Triodos is a young European bank, founded in the Netherlands in 1980.
 It started as an anthroposophical initiative – part of the esoteric movement started by Rudolf Steiner, also behind Steiner Schools and biodynamic agriculture.
 However, formal links with the Steiner movement were stopped in 1999.